Robust Implementation of Foreground Extraction and Vessel Segmentation for X-ray Coronary Angiography Image Sequence: Methods

 \subsubsection{RLF filter}

-The region growth method can extract continuous vessel branches extending from the aorta, but broken segments will be deleted.
-Consider the unique ridge structure of the microvessel segment, we adopt the Radon-like features(RLF) filter\cite{kumar2010radon} to enhance the extracted vessel layer image.
+The region growing method can extract continuous vessel branches extending from the aorta, but broken segments will be deleted.
+Consider the unique ridge structure of the minor segment, we adopt the Radon-like features (RLF) filter\cite{kumar2010radon} to enhance the extracted vessel layer image.
 It uses edge sensing in different directions to make non-isotropic sampling of the neighborhood, which can highlight and extend the tubular structures.

-Before extracting radon features of coronary artery, the image was first convolved by an edge enhancing Gaussian second derivative(GSD) filter as follows\cite{kumar2010radon}
+Before extracting radon features of coronary artery, the image was first convolved by an edge enhancing Gaussian second derivative (GSD) filter as follows\cite{kumar2010radon}

 where $\sigma$ and $\theta$ are the scale and direction of GSD filter, $\otimes$ is the convolution operator, $\pmb{I}$ is the original image.

 The nodes of Radon-like features are defined by the edge graph of image $\pmb{G}(x,y)$ while the extraction function is defined as a mean function between two nodes, i.e.,\cite{kumar2010radon}